godot-dimensions/g4mf/specification/parts/mesh/topology.md

 The `"normals"` property is an integer that references an accessor containing the per-boundary-vertex-instance normals for this surface.
 If not defined and the `"geometry"` property is defined, the geometry has flat normals.

 For 3D meshes, this refers to vertex instances on 2D faces defined in the `"geometry"` property.
 For 4D meshes, this refers to vertex instances on 3D cells defined in the `"geometry"` property.
 For 5D meshes, this refers to vertex instances on 4D cells defined in the `"geometry"` property.
 See [Topology Vertex Instances](#topology-vertex-instances) for more details.
+Also, see [Orientation of Geometry Items](#orientation-of-geometry-items) for information about calculating normals of boundary geometry items for use cases like determining if a cell is facing towards or away from a camera.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST be of a floating-point primitive type, and MUST have the `"vectorSize"` property set to the same value as the `"vectorSize"` of the vertices accessor.
 The amount of vectors in the accessor MUST be equal to the amount of vertex instances in the corresponding geometry items.